shanegibney/Interactive-Data-Visualisation/README.md

 * A completely new data set can be obtained from the pull down menu.
 This will also clear all filters.

 <img width="1440" alt="screen shot 2018-04-22 at 13 56 35" src="https://user-images.githubusercontent.com/17167992/39095243-470629ce-4635-11e8-94e3-671e5d644dc9.png">

-New data is not updating correctly using dropdown menu.